Manhye/schedule/readme.md

 # Schedule

 This project is to study how to use Spring Boot based on JPA.
 Many people can save their info and schedule with their email and password.
-You can also saves comment of each schedule.
+You can also save comments of each schedule.
 Login is required to access on this service.
 Passwords are encoded with session.

 ## ERD